AnushaMettu/portfolio/README.md

 ### Prediction of disease from symptoms with different Machine Learning Models

 - Our project utilizes machine learning algorithms, employing Python Pandas and Numpy, we meticulously read, cleanse, analyze, and visually represent to analyze patient data, predicting diseases based on symptoms from a CSV file.
 Multiple models are employed to accommodate symptom variations, offering a user-friendly interface for easy disease prediction with 90% accuracy and precautionary measures, especially for those without frequent access to diagnostic centers.

+## Note

+If you find the profile appealing, I would greatly appreciate the opportunity to contribute by means of a referral.

+### Thank you.